Python-GIS-book/site/source/part1/chapter-02/md/00-pandas-basics.md

     name: python3
 ---

-# Pandas basics
+# Getting started with pandas

-## What is Pandas?
+## What is pandas?

-Pandas [^urlpandas]  is a modern, powerful and feature rich library that is designed for doing data analysis in Python.
+``pandas`` [^urlpandas] is a modern, powerful and feature rich library that is designed for doing data analysis in Python.
 It is a mature data analytics framework that is widely used among different fields of science, thus there exists a lot of good examples and documentation that can help you get going with your data analysis tasks.
-Pandas development started in 2008 and it is now maintained by an active developer community.
-The book Python for Data Analysis (First published in 2012 and updated in 2017) {cite}`McKinney2017` provides a comprehensive overview of wrangling data using Pandas.
+The development of pandas started in 2008 and it is now maintained by an active developer community ({cite}`McKinney2017`).

-Pandas is a "high-level" package, which means that it makes use of several other packages in the background.
+pandas is a "high-level" package, which means that it makes use of several other packages in the background.
-Pandas combines the performance of powerful Python libraries such as NumPy [^urlnumpy], matplotlib [^urlmatplotlib] and scipy [^urlscipy].
+Pandas combines the performance of powerful Python libraries such as ``numpy`` [^urlnumpy], ``matplotlib`` [^urlmatplotlib] and ``scipy`` [^urlscipy].
 Thus, you can use many of the features included in those packages even without importing them separately.
-This book focuses primarily on Pandas because it is easy-to-use, efficient and intuitive.
+This book focuses primarily on pandas because it is easy-to-use, efficient and intuitive.

-One of the most useful features of Pandas is its ability to write and read data to and from numerous data formats.
+One of the most useful features of pandas is its ability to write and read data to and from numerous data formats.
-Pandas supports reading and writing data e.g. from/to:
+It supports reading and writing data e.g. from/to:

 - CSV
 - JSON